 Warfarin, acenocoumarol,and phenindione block the effects of vitamin K which is needed to make some clotting factors described earlier.
 Blocking vitamin K prevents blood clots forming so easily by increasing the time it takes to make fibrin.
 It usually takes two or three days for these medicines to work fully.

-Dabigatran and rivaroxaban both prevent a blood chemical called thrombin from working, which in turn prevents fibrin from being made from fibrinogen.
-Dabigatran binds to thrombin and rivaroxaban stops thrombin from being made.
-Both medicines work quickly - within two to four hours.
+Dabigatran, apixaban and rivaroxaban prevent a blood chemical called thrombin from working, which in turn prevents fibrin from being made from fibrinogen.
+Dabigatran binds to thrombin.
+Apixaban and rivaroxaban stop thrombin from being made.
+All 3 medicines work quickly - within two to four hours.

 When are anticoagulants used?